rr2203/Leetcode-Practice/README.md

 This repository serves as a collection of my solutions for Leetcode problems (https://leetcode.com/yoyorahulem2/).

-The solutions are primarily written in Python, but also include implementations in C++ and Java.
+The solutions are written in Python, C++ and Java.